 House Grail is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-1 Convenient DIY Attic Ladder Plans You Can Make Today (With Pictures)
+6 Convenient DIY Attic Ladder Plans You Can Make Today (With Pictures)

 Luckily, most attics come with a ladder already installed.
 However, there are several situations where this may not be the case.
 In these circumstances, you may need to install your own attic ladder.
 Sadly, these ladders can be expensive, especially if you want one that folds away.
 However, with some know-how, you can build your own pretty easily.

 While these ladders can be expensive to install, building one is surprisingly easy if you have the right plan, tools, and skills.
 There are plenty of kit attic ladders online with detailed instructions on installing them, although very few DIY plans.
-We searched for plans to find the best options for you—take a look below for two of our favorites.
+We searched for plans to find the best options for you—take a look below for our favorites.

 At first glance, this ladder may look a bit complicated.
 There are a lot of parts involved, which is why we consider it a bit harder than many.
 However, it is completely doable thanks to the easy-to-follow plan available.